Software and tools we use to grow our FBA business

 Zapier, Trello, Slack, Gmail, Google Docs

 If you don’t know zapier, the software allows you to relay data from one software or tool to another.
+Think of it as a traffic director.

 It’s the same as how Gorilla ROI operates.
 We connect Amazon seller central with Google Sheets.